 The projects will be ranked: first in order of the highest source water classification that would be negatively impacted by source water contaminants; secondly, within each classification in order of the public water systems susceptibility assessment ranking as determined by the DEQ-GPB; and thirdly, within each susceptibility assessment ranking in order of the highest number of connections served by the public water system.
-Source water classifications will be ranked in the following order: surface water sources; shallow (generally ≤ 300 ' in depth) unconfined water wells; shallow (generally ≤ 300 ' in depth) confined water wells; and deep confined water wells.
+Source water classifications will be ranked in the following order: surface water sources; shallow (generally \leq 300' in depth) unconfined water wells; shallow (generally \leq 300' in depth) confined water wells.